All Events / Footsteps – Global Gathering of Young Women

-- Resilience: Face fears, be courageous and recognize and address bullying and bias.
+- Resilience: How to face fears, be courageous and to recognize and address peer pressure, bullying and bias.

 - Innovation: New ideas, value differing opinions and allow others to freely express their views.

-- Global Citizenship: Gain a diversity of perspectives that inform different cultures and communities.
+- Global Citizenship: Gain the diversity of perspectives that inform different cultures and communities.

 - Leadership: Acquire and grow the skills to become a principled and socially conscious leader.

 Curated and run by Dr Sam Collins, equality advocate, social entrepreneur, author and Founder of Aspire for Equality.
 Consisting of speakers, interviews, panels, music and interactive sessions, this event will be fun, informative, life and world changing!

 8am - 1pm PST/4pm - 9pm UKBOOK NOW

 "I'm Grace, you may remember me from last year's Aspire Young Women Conference.
 I wanted to say how much that conference affected how I viewed myself and working towards my goals academically but also in my personal life.
 I still use the notebook that was given to me, it says, 'she believed she could so she did'!
 I still stand by your cause of women empowerment and equality"

 "Aspire is an amazing organization that inspires and brings women together to make the world a better place for women and girls to succeed in their lives, whatever their goals may be"